• Back to the Global website

 Paid Vacation / Annual Leave

-Workers can take annual leave in installments/parts however, the leave must be taken in the year it became due (i.e. it cannot be carried over to next year) and worker may not accept a payment in lieu of leave except in the case of employment termination.
+Workers can take annual leave in instalments/parts; however, the leave must be taken in the year it became due (i.e. it cannot be carried over to next year), and a worker may not accept a payment in lieu of leave except in the case of employment termination.

 Pay on Public Holidays